Carroll County Family Development Center

 Serving families in the IKM-Manning School District

-If you are in need of clothing for you or someone in your family, go to your Carroll County Family Development Center office to see what is available.
-If you are relocating and are in need of furniture, the center may have items to furnish your apartment or home.
-A sample of possible items to be found in the center are coats, shoes, trinkets, cooking utensils, beds, linens, toys, etc. The cost for the items is very minimal.
+Are you or someone in your family in need of clothing?
+Stop in to see the range of donated items available, examples include: clothing, coats, and shoes.
+The cost for the items is very minimal.
 The money received from these purchases is used to help out other crisis situations that do occur.
 All items are donated to center for re-sale.
 New donated items are received daily.
+To make a donation of clothing items, please contact RoAnn to make an appointment.

 Financial Literacy Counseling